M-MERALA/Sporting_Club_Management_System/README.md

 # 🏟 Sporting Club Management System

 ## 📌 Overview
-The **Sporting Club Management System** is a comprehensive **Java-based database project** designed to streamline the management of a sporting club’s daily operations.
+The **Sporting Club Management System** is a **Java-based database project** designed to streamline the management of a sporting club’s daily operations.
 It enables the administration to manage **members, teams, events, sponsors, experts, and reports** in an efficient and scalable way.
 The project integrates **JavaFX (FXML for UI)**, **MySQL database (JDBC)**, **XML configuration files**, and **UI/UX prototypes initially designed in Figma** and implemented in FXML.